AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-groups.md

 # Manage groups in a community

 Add groups to make its users Community Members, which are users that can view the community and the data streams shared by other tenants.
 You can only add groups from your own tenant.
-Each tenant manages its own community membership.
+Each tenant manages its own groups.

 ## Prerequisites